 Termination of the management agreement without cause will be difficult and costly.
 Prior to June 30, 2023, we may not terminate the agreement except for certain cause events.
 Thereafter, the agreement may be terminated upon the affirmative vote of at least two-thirds of our independent directors, based upon unsatisfactory long-term performance by our Manager that is materially detrimental to us and our subsidiaries taken as a whole.
 The agreement may also be terminated beginning with the seventh annual renewal term after the initial term upon a finding by at least two-thirds of our independent directors that the management fee payable to our Manager is not fair, subject to our Manager's right to prevent any termination due to unfair fees by accepting a reduction of the management fee agreed to by at least two-thirds of our independent directors.
 We must provide our Manager 180 days' written notice of any termination.
-Additionally, upon such a termination, or if we are in default of the management agreement and our Manager terminates the management agreement, the management fee earned by our Manager during the last completed fiscal year immediately preceding the effective date of termination.
+Additionally, upon such a termination, or if we are in default of the management agreement and our Manager terminates the management agreement provides that we will pay our Manager a termination fee equal to three times the average annual management fee earned by our Manager during the last completed fiscal year immediately preceding the effective date of termination.
 These provisions increase the cost to us of terminating the management agreement, adversely affect our ability to terminate the management agreement without cause and may inhibit change of control transactions that may be in the interests of our non-iStar shareholders.